Sara Eberhard

 At El Sembrador once again, Mel worked on and helped direct the farm.
 Sara supervised the laundry and the dining room for the 150 students and workers and hosted visitors.
 On the weekends, they went out to the nearby villages to hold evangelistic services.

 Tragedy struck at El Sembrador when Mel and Sara’s daughter Rachel died at only four days old.
-Within a few days of losing their child, Mel and Sara experienced loss once again when two boys from the school were killed in a truck accident and one student accidently shot another student, who later died.
+Within a few days of losing their child, Mel and Sara experienced loss once again when two boys from the school were killed in a truck accident and one student accidentally shot another student, who later died.

 “Those were the days when we leaned heavily on God’s grace and found it to be sufficient,” recalled Sara.
 After an earthquake struck Nicaragua in 1972, Mel and Sara were sent to Managua to become the first WGM missionaries to that country.
 They held services on a coffee farm and later ministered to women and children in a military housing area.
 Mel pastored the English-speaking Union Church of Managua, and Sara led a women’s Bible study.
 Mel also helped with evangelist Luis Palau’s campaign.
 In 1978, the Eberhards left Nicaragua due to the unstable political situation.